dwiandhikaap/candice-bot/README.md

-# Candice
+# candice

-Candice is a Discord Bot that was built to allow users to access AMIKOM One features without having to own an Android device.
+candice is a Discord Bot that was built to allow users to access AMIKOM One features without having to own an Android device.
 This project is currently a private repository maintained by [siveroo](https://github.com/siveroo/).

 ## Setup